 4] When I then tell you again not to touch my wheelchair do not go "okay sound", put the ramp away and go back into the cafe and leave me outside in the rain!

 After being left outside I the rain, I tweeted this tweet, and Katy the event organiser came outside to see what was going on.
 I explained to her what had happened, she went inside to see how they could help, and then she came back outside and in the end; I had to stand up and out of the wheelchair and with Katy's help she had to help me walk up the three steps.
-Once finally inside the venue, Phil and me found a seat and he went and bought a drink of sprite.
+Once finally inside the venue, Phil and I found a seat and he went and bought a drink of sprite.
 We waited in the venue for about 20 minutes until the basement area was ready and when it was time to go downstairs we headed over to the lift.
 A different male member of staff came to 'help' us this time.
 After pressing the lift button a few times the door finally opened to reveal a really small lift, with two DJ speakers in it.
 Instead of removing the speakers to make room for me, the staff member just put one on top of the other and pressed the button.
-The button didn't work, so the staff member had to then keep hold of the button to get us down into the basement, when Phil asked if the lift got used a lot the staff member replied "not really no".
+The button didn't work, so the staff member had to then keep hold of the button to get us down into the basement when Phil asked if the lift got used a lot the staff member replied: "not really no".
 When we got to the button and Phil backed me out of the lift... bang!
 There was about a 3-5cm drop to the floor.
 Now to someone who had awesome legs that doesn't seem like much but someone in a wheelchair - it bloody hurts!!

-Phil pushed me into the room were the event was taking place and there was yet another set up to where a group of bloggers were sitting with Katy.
+Phil pushed me into the room where the event was taking place and there was yet another set up to where a group of bloggers were sitting with Katy.
 I was so nervous going to this event in my wheelchair to begin with, and after the trouble of the venue I wanted to cry, not one blogger sitting there asked if I needed help up the step or if I was okay.
 It made me feel horrible and like I was invading their space.
 I wanted to leave and even considered it at a couple of moments.
 Phil picked a chair up from on top of the steps and sat with me, Katy came over and asked if I was okay and I told her that I was waiting for Danielle as to be honest, if Danielle wouldn't have been coming to the event I would have left there and then.
 Danielle is a trained nurse so knows how to help me etc. About five minutes after Danielle, Dan (who's YT videos are amazing - check her out), Emma, Emma's mum, and two other bloggers I've never met before came in and I felt like my heart could burst!
 I wasn't alone, I had friends!

 Bloom and Wild sent over some flowers for a competition of who could take the best picture and put it on their instagram, although we don't know who has won yet or what the prize is - I'm sure it's a pretty great prize!
 If you don't know Bloom and Wild already they are a flower delivery company which carefully selects, hand-packed flowers which are then posted through the door, with free next day delivery.